Xenodens: Description

+In 2021, Longrich and colleagues described Xenodens as a member of the Mosasaurinae.
+They argued that it is likely most closely related to the durophagous Carinodens.
 Initial estimates suggested the fossil material could belong to an animal with a body length of around 1 m.

-The genus and type species were named for the purported short and flattened blade-like teeth that collectively form a set of saw-like jaws in this taxon.
-This is a strange feature that had never been seen in any other tetrapod but converge with the jaws of modern dogfish sharks and piranhas.
-In their 2021 description of this taxon, Longrich et al. hypothesized that these similarities were indicative of a broad diet of cephalopods, crustaceans, fish, and scavenged marine reptiles in Xenodens.
+The species is characterized by its short, flattened, blade-like teeth that collectively form a set of saw-like jaws in this taxon.
+This is a strange feature otherwise unseen in any other tetrapod but convergent with the jaws of modern dogfish sharks and piranhas.
+Longrich et al. (2021) hypothesized that these similarities were indicative of a broad diet of cephalopods, crustaceans, fish, and scavenged marine reptiles in Xenodens.